-The RSA contains several provisions that require various steps to be taken in the Title III Court that, if successful, would prevent National from prosecuting the Receiver Motion and could result in a challenge to the validity of the liens arising under the Trust Agreement that secure insured obligations of National.
-Pursuant to the RSA, the Oversight Board must file both a motion with the Title III court seeking approval of the RSA (the "Settlement Motion") and a motion to dismiss the Receiver Motion (the "Motion to Dismiss"), within 10 business days after the execution of the RSA.
-The RSA also states that within five business days after the Settlement Motion is filed, the Ad Hoc Group and Assured shall direct the Trustee to join the Settlement Motion.
+The RSA also contains several provisions that require various steps to be taken in the Title III Court that, if successful, would prevent National from prosecuting the Receiver Motion.
+Pursuant to the RSA, the Oversight Board filed a 9019 motion with the Title III court in May 2019 seeking approval of the RSA (the "Settlement Motion") and a Motion to Dismiss the Receiver Motion (together, the "Motions").
 The RSA requires the Ad Hoc Group to support, and Assured not to oppose, the Motion to Dismiss.
 The RSA further states that the hearing for approval of the Settlement Motion is contingent on receiving no later than two business days prior to such hearing the support of holders or insurers representing a minimum of 60% in aggregate principal amount of all legacy bonds.
-The stated milestone for entry of an order approving the Settlement Motion is June 30, 2019.
+Approximately 72% of PREPA's bondholders have already joined the deal.
+That number will reach over 74% if Syncora Guarantee Inc., who has agreed in principal to join the RSA, formally signs on.
+The Title III Court denied the expedited treatment sought by the Oversight Board and has scheduled a hearing on the Motions for October 3, 2019.
+The Receiver Motion has also been stayed until the Court rules on the Motions.